-At the March meeting, Melissa Fitzpatrick, our illustrious secretary, will present topics [about the] Cave Biology and Ecosystems course taught by Western Kentucky University at Mammoth Cave during the summer.
-The presentation will include a quick introduction of karst geology at Mammoth Cave, some natural history of cave biology like crayfish, bats, and insects, and a quick overview of a few monitoring projects coordinated by cave enthusiasts from Western Kentucky University.
+At the March meeting, Melissa Fitzpatrick, our illustrious secretary, presented on the Cave Biology and Ecosystems course taught by Western Kentucky University at Mammoth Cave during the summer.
+The presentation included a quick introduction of karst geology at Mammoth Cave, some natural history of cave biology like crayfish, bats, and insects, and a quick overview of a few monitoring projects coordinated by cave enthusiasts from Western Kentucky University.

 Karst Field Studies